cheerbotme/jsonState/README.md

 # jsonState.sol
-Keep The Network JSON, with a state-focus.
+Keep the network JSON, with a state-focus.

 Object state-changer on line 254.